Revisiting the Remains of America's Jewish Vacationland

-Marc Maron, stand-up comedian, podcaster, writer, actor, musician, director, and producer
+Marc Maron, comedian, podcaster, writer, actor

 "Susan Sontag famously observed that “all photographs testify to time’s relentless melt.”
 One could scarcely imagine a more observant and poetic testimony than Marisa Scheinfeld’s eerie photographic record of the crumbing remains of American Jewry’s mid-century Xanadu, the Borscht Belt.
 With an archaeologist’s attention to the accumulated layers of history and the passage of time, her melancholic images of ruins, detritus and festering vegetation are haunted by an unseen and undefined presence, providing a visual meditation on abandonment and absence.
 These photographs invite us to consider the rich history of American Jewish life, the legacy of the Catskills, and the ways in which this complex history is enduringly present and woven into the very fiber of the region."

 -- Maya Benton, Curator, International Center of Photography